-If you’re ready to boost your academic performance, let’s check out a curated list of the best templates for your study plan.
-You’ll find templates that work great for students in elementary and middle school, as well as high school and college students, homeschoolers, and those attending online classes.
+And in the following article, you'll find 27 free study plan templates.
+These work great for students in elementary and middle school, as well as high school and college students, homeschoolers, and those attending online classes.

 This template features a minimalist design with a peach background.
 It comes with checkboxes, making it easier to keep track of your schoolwork.

 The template has spaces allocated for Monday to Friday, as well as for the weekend.

 If you’re looking for a straightforward template, the uncluttered look of this one might appeal to you.

 6. Study Time Table